Here’s a quick question for you:

 Did you really pay attention to the last presentation you sat through?

 Sure, you remember some slides, graphs with financial forecasts, and bullet points.
-But at some point, you zoned out.
+But at some point, you probably zoned out.

 Alternative presentation software